PyPedia/IP-Analyzer-Pro/README.md

   - Drag the slider to change the subnet mask and see results update instantly.
 - **Save to History**
   - Click "Save to History" to store your calculation for later reference.
-- **Export to Excel**
-  - Click "Export Excel" to download a fully formatted spreadsheet with all data.
 - **Enable Tutorial Mode**
   - Click "Tutorial Mode" to get step-by-step explanations of each result.